amadigodswill33/Data-Driven-Acceleration-Revitalizing-Sprocket-Centrals-Growth/README.md

 ### 2. Project Overview
 Sprocket Central is seeking assistance in optimizing its marketing strategy by effectively analyzing its customer and transaction data.
 The organization possesses a substantial dataset related to its customers but is currently facing challenges in extracting meaningful insights.
-To address this, KPMG will embark on a comprehensive data exploration initiative to identify opportunities for improvement and ensure the dataset's quality aligns with the business growth objectives.
+To address this, a comprehensive data exploration initiative was carried out to identify opportunities for improvement and ensure the dataset's quality aligns with the business growth objectives.

 #### Benefits:
 - Enhanced understanding of customer behavior.